Can I Sue My Employer?

 You may also be entitled to sue for injuries that would not otherwise fall within a worker's compensation claim.
 This may include injuries caused by defective products and/or third-party negligence.

 Maybe.
 If you can prove your employer's actions are affecting you, and you are experiencing emotional distress, you can bring a personal injury claim against your employer.
-FindLaw has resources on how you can sue your employer for emotional distress at work.
+FindLaw has resources on how you can sue your employer for emotional distress at work and bullying.

 Lawsuits are expensive and take a long time.
 Thus, before you sue, make sure you have exhausted all other remedies.
 You can try one of the following before suing your employer: